Perovskite solar cell: Mechanical properties

-An example of such compound is a RP structure of phenylethylammonium(PEA) and methylammonium(MA) cations.
-The composition of this compound first fabricated by Karunadasa et al. is (PEA)2(MA)2[Pb3I10].
-In its crystal structure, the 3D perovskite layers are separated by the PEA chains such that a layered structure is formed.
-The researchers displayed a decent power conversion efficiency of 4.57% and improved environmental stability.
-To follow up on this research, Quan et al. investigated the stability of said compound and concluded that the intercalation of PEA molecules between the perovskite layers introduced Van-Der-Waals interactions which increase the formation energy of the 3D perovskite, increasing its stability.

 Other research

 Solar cells based on transition metal oxide perovskites and heterostructures thereof such as LaVO3/SrTiO3 have been studied.

 Rice University scientists discovered a novel phenomenon of light-induced lattice expansion in perovskite materials.

 Perovskite quantum dot solar cell technology may extend cell durability, which remains a critical limitation.

 In order to overcome the instability issues with lead-based organic perovskite materials in ambient air and reduce the use of lead, perovskite derivatives, such as Cs2SnI6 double perovskite, have been investigated.

-The recombination rate in three-dimensional LHP polycrystalline thin films was decreased significantly by using a hyperbolic metamaterial substrate.
-The recombination rate of a MAPbI3 LHP thin film was reduced by ~50% and 30% when placed on a plasmonic mirror and a hyperbolic metamaterial, respectively.
-The recombination rate of (Cs0.06FA0.79MA0.15)Pb(I0.85Br0.15)3 decreased tenfold.

 Processing

 Perovskite solar cells hold an advantage over traditional silicon solar cells in the simplicity of their processing and their tolerance to internal defects.
 Traditional silicon cells require expensive, multi-step processes, conducted at high temperatures (>1000 °C) under high vacuum in special cleanroom facilities.
 Meanwhile, the hybrid organic-inorganic perovskite material can be manufactured with simpler wet chemistry techniques in a traditional lab environment.
 Most notably, methylammonium and formamidinium lead trihalides, also known as hybrid perovskites, have been created using a variety of solution deposition techniques, such as spin coating, slot-die coating, blade coating, spray coating, inkjet printing, screen printing, electrodeposition, and vapor deposition techniques, all of which have the potential to be scaled up with relative ease except spin coating.
+All these methods seek to ensure a perovskite layer achieves full surface coverage by limiting growth rate and increasing nucleation.